Falerii: 5th century BC

 Falerii was relatively close to Rome, and the Faliscans viewed the Romans as a threat to their security.
 For this reason, they supported the Etruscan cities of Veii and Fidenae (which was near Veii, on the other bank of the river) in their conflicts with Rome in the fifth century.
 Livy noted that: "As these two States [Falerii and the nearby Capena] were nearest in point of distance, they believed that if Veii fell they would be the next on whom Rome would make war".
 There had been a history of on-and-off conflicts between Rome and Veii, which often involved Fidenae.
 The Romans had placed a colony at Fidenae to garrison the city.
 In 437 BC Fidenae revolted, attacked the Roman settlers and sided with Veii.
 Roman envoys who were sent to Fidenae were killed on the order of the king of Veii.
 The Romans advanced on Fidenae.
 The Faliscans sent troops in support.
 The Veientes and Fidenates (the inhabitants of Veii and Fidenae) wanted to prolong the war, but the Faliscans wanted a pitched battle.
 The Romans routed the combined enemy forces.
 In 436 BC the Romans raided the territory of Veii and Falerii, but did not attack the two cities.
 In 435 BC the Fidenates crossed into Roman territory to raid it and called in the army of Veii.
 Falerii did not want to renew the war.
 In 434 the Romans seized Fidenae.
 This alarmed Veii and Falerii.
 They sent envoys to the Etruscan League (a council of the twelve major Etruscan cities) for assistance, but the league refused to help Veii.

 In 403 BC war broke out between Rome and Veii.

-The Romans begun a siege which lasted until 396 BC when they seized and destroyed this city.
+The Romans began a siege which lasted until 396 BC when they seized and destroyed this city.
 In 402 BC Falerii and Capena bound themselves by an oath and sent troops to Veii.
-They attacked the smaller the two Roman camps from the rear.
-The Veientes attacked the Roman siege works form the front.
+They attacked the smaller of the two Roman camps from the rear.
+The Veientes attacked the Roman siege works from the front.
 The lack of unity between the Roman commanders led to a rout of the Romans, and the capture of the smaller camp.
 Some Romans escaped to the larger camp and some withdrew to Rome.